AAAI-2025-Hackathon/team_63/README.md

 We provide a Kinematic Bicycle Environment that can incorporate the diffusion model to simulate realistic state transitions, beneficial for RL training:

-1.Train an RL Agent (PPO, DQN, or SAC) with diffusion-based noise:
+1. Train an RL Agent (PPO, DQN, or SAC) with diffusion-based noise:
 ```text
 python train.py \
   --algo PPO \